Crunchy & crispy Baked Parmesan Chicken Tenders with roasted veggies—an easy, all-in-one sheet pan dinner!

 Baked Parmesan Chicken Tenders Breading

-Once the chicken is prepped, it’s time to dredge it in the batter, then the breading, and then throw it in the oven.
-Here’s a quick breakdown of the batter and breading:
+Once the chicken is ready, dip it in the batter, coat it in the breading, and bake.
+Here’s a quick breakdown:

 Once all the tenderloins are battered and breaded, they need to be generously sprayed with cooking spray.
 This promotes crisp, even browning in the oven and results in seriously crispy and crunchy chicken!